greenemadeline/exclusion_manuscript/README.md

 + Have you removed extraneous code?
 + You will lose major points if you ever print out the _whole_ data frame in your document.
 It's too big.
 Don't do it.
 + You will lose points for any lines of code that INSTALL libraries in your files.
 Installations must happen separately.
 When grading on my end, I will ensure all installations.
++ All plots must be made with `ggplot()`.
+There are no exceptions.
++ Do all Rmarkdown chunks appropriately kept with `echo=TRUE, include=TRUE`?
+Never turn these off!!
+(Except for the ONE `include=FALSE` chunk as part of your flipbook, but that's a separate concept).
++ Finally, as usual, do not cheat.
+Do.
+Not.
+Cheat. **This is not a group project**.
+You MUST write YOUR OWN CODE for aspects.
+However, also as usual, you SHOULD be talking with classmates about how to solve the questions and get insight into how to execute your plan.
+Google is fine!
+Copy/pasting from StackOverflow or similar is bad, but using an internet person's code as a guiding concept to help you write your code is fine!